Flu Clinics 2018/19

 This is a very busy time of year for us and we would appreciate it if you could attend the designated flu clinics whenever possible.
 We do have to order flu injections a year ahead so hope that patients will use our clinics to receive a flu injection.

-We realise that it is possible to get flu injections elsewhere but if you do so we may have unused stock at the end of the year.
+We realize that it is possible to get flu injections elsewhere but if you do so we may have unused stock at the end of the year.
 We also need to keep accurate records of who has had a flu injection so having it at our own flu clinics allows us to do this easily.

 |Location||Date||Start Time||Finish Time|